JanHerca/urantiapedia/output/wikijs/en/Bible/1_Peter.md

 dateCreated: 2021-11-28T13:55:38.362Z
 ---

 The First Epistle of Peter is a book of the New Testament.
 The author presents himself as Peter the Apostle.
-The ending of the letter includes a statement that implies that it was written from "Babylon", which is possibly a reference to Rome.
-The letter is addressed to the "chosen pilgrims of the diaspora" in Asia Minor suffering religious persecution.
+The ending of the letter includes a statement that implies that it was written from “Babylon”, which is possibly a reference to Rome.
+The letter is addressed to the “chosen pilgrims of the diaspora” in Asia Minor suffering religious persecution.

 ## Index